-The General Fund includes certain programs funded from excess reserves of the Housing Development Fund, single family mortgage loans, results of the Housing Development Fund's loan servicing operations and refinancing program, fees for the contract administration of the Department of Housing and Urban Development's ("HUD") Section 8 Housing Assistance Payments ("HAP") Program, the administrative expenses of its operations and the operating revenues and expenses of the Housing Development Fund's office building.
+The General Fund includes certain programs funded from excess reserves of the Housing Development Fund, single family and multifamily mortgage loans purchased for investment purposes, results of the Housing Development Fund's loan servicing operations, fees for the contract administration of the Department of Housing and Urban Development's ("HUD") Section 8 Housing Assistance Payments ("HAP") Program, the Low-Income Housing Tax Credit Program, the administrative expenses of its operations and the operating revenues and expenses of the Housing Development Fund's office building.

-Pursuant to the Act and its agreements with the holders of its notes and bonds, substantial portions of the Housing Development Fund's current and long-term assets are pledged to secure specific obligations, or are otherwise restricted.
+Pursuant to the Act and its agreements with the holders of its notes and bonds, substantial portions of the Housing Development Fund's current and long-term assets are pledged to secure specific obligations or are otherwise restricted.
 Assets of restricted funds and programs may be transferred to the General Fund for general purposes, subject to the provisions of the respective bond and note resolutions.
 There can be no assurance that circumstances will not occur that will require expenditure of amounts in the General Fund or that losses in the General Fund will not occur.